Tennessee State Route 19: Route description

 State Route 19 begins in Golddust at the intersection of Crutcher Lake Road and Four Mile Lane.
 The first several miles of SR 19 traverse the Mississippi River valley with expansive flood plains and large farmland.
-SR 19 ascends a steep bluff and traverses the rolling hills of West Tennessee as it continues east through Ripley, Nutbush and Brownsville to reach its eastern terminus at I-40.
+SR 19 ascends a steep bluff and traverses the rolling hills of West Tennessee as it continues east through Ripley, Nutbush, and Brownsville to reach its eastern terminus at Interstate 40.

 Mississippi River to Ripley

-From Golddust in Lauderdale County all the way east to Ripley SR 19 is designated secondary.
-It intersects US 51 west of Ripley, east of the US 51 intersection the route continues designated primary.
+From Golddust in Lauderdale County all the way east to Ripley, SR 19 is designated secondary.
+It intersects US 51 west of Ripley, east of the US 51 intersection, the route continues designated primary.

-Starting near the banks of the Mississippi River, State Route 19 runs northeast, parallel to the river, for about 5 mi (8 km) in the flood plains.
+Starting near the banks of the Mississippi River, SR 19 runs northeast, parallel to the river, for about 5 mi in the flood plains.
 It continues east, through the bluffs, then passing low cotton fields and hills until it reaches Ripley, also in Lauderdale County.

-On a 1 mi (1.6 km) long bypass west of Ripley, SR 19 and US 51 overlap on the US 51 bypass.
-South of Ripley, at the southern end of the overlap with US 51, SR 19-Bypass continues eastbound for 2.5 mi (4 km), it ends at Linda Rd in Ripley and continues as primary State Route 19.
+On a 1 mi bypass west of Ripley, SR 19 and US 51 overlap on the US 51 Bypass.
+South of Ripley, at the southern end of the overlap with US 51, SR 19 Bypass continues eastbound for 2.5 mi, ending at Linda Rd in Ripley and continuing as primary SR 19.

-Mississippi River Island No. 30 – At the west end of State Route 19, near Golddust, Tennessee, Island No. 30 of the Mississippi River was created during the 1811–12 New Madrid earthquakes when the Mississippi River changed course permanently.
+Mississippi River Island No. 30, located at the west end of SR 19 near Golddust, was created during the 1811–12 New Madrid earthquakes when the Mississippi River changed course permanently.